 Take time off and recharge the batteries before things go wrong.
 This isn’t just exercise, it’s your mental health.
 When you’ve been working hard for months or years without taking a break, it can catch up with you.
 Know your limits, work is not everything so let yourself rest.

-This Skillshare class will inspire you (affiliate).
-Keep a sketchbook and draw everyday things as a diary.
+This popular course on Domestika will inspire you.
+Keep a sketchbook and draw everyday things.
 Simple.

 Revisit Old Work to Rekindle Your Interest